slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "A great way to understand yourself is to seriously reflect on everything you find irritating in others."
 -- Kevin Kelly*

-Do you know anyone who doesn’t have any blind spots?
-So why would you be different?

-Hints:

-- Meditation makes you more mindful.
-Over time, meditation can rewire your brain to be less reactive and enable you to thoughtfully respond to your feelings.
-- Ask questions to challenge your assumptions: «What if I’m wrong about this?»

 > *"Self-awareness is the most attractive trait." (...)
 "Meditation is a good way to measure where you are." (...)
 "Meditation is intermittent fasting for the mind.
 Distractions are to mind the same as sugar to body." (...)
 "The best meditation is being curious about the contents of your own mind." (...)
-"You are a story you tell yourself." (...)
 "A fit mind is a clear mind."
 -- Naval Ravikant*